 Loans are paid back over ten years.
 There is no fee for paying back a loan early.
 Homeowners pay back only what they borrow beginning 75 days after your loan closing.

 Funding comes from a variety of sources, including U.S. Housing and Urban Development (HUD) Community Development Block Grant funds, as well as funding from a private investor and the Local Initiatives Support Corporation (LISC).

 What do borrowers have to pay back?

 Borrowers are only required to pay back the principal on all loans – you only pay back what you borrow.
-The Detroit 0% Interest Home Repair Loan Program’s partners will absorb most of the costs to operate the program that would normally be charged to the borrower through interest payments.
+The partners for 0% Interest Home Repair Loan Program’s partners absorb most of the operating & loan underwriting/origination costs that would normally be charged to the borrower through interest payments.

 How can I apply?

-Applicants must complete the application and submit all required documents to an Intake Center.
-Assistance with completing the application is available at Intake Centers by appointment.
+Applicants must complete the application and submit all required documents to an intake center.
+Assistance with completing the application is available at the intake centers by appointment.